behzadhaki/CMC_SMC/Lab - Pd Py Communication/Assignment/readme.md

  Lastly, If you prefer not to talk over the video, please write a short document instead to accompany the video.

 #### Important Notes About Submissions:
-1. The main pd patch you use, must be named in this format FirstName_LastName_uNumber.pd where uNumber is your student number starting with u.
+1. The Main folder you submit, must be named as:

+     /[FirstName_LastName_uNumber]/

-The same filename with a .py extension must be used for your main python script.
+2. The same filename with a .py extension must be used for your main python script and pd patch

+     /[FirstName_LastName_uNumber]/*/[FirstName_LastName_uNumber].pd
+     /[FirstName_LastName_uNumber]/*/[FirstName_LastName_uNumber].py

-2. **The assignment won't be marked if no report is delivered**
+3. **The assignment won't be marked if no report is delivered**
-3. Each option is 8 Marks overall and 2 marks are dedicated to the report.
+4. The tasks add up to 8 marks and 2 marks are dedicated to the report.

 **Don't spend too much time on the report.
 As long as the video (and the written document in case you don't like to narrate on the video) shows what works/doesnt work and comments on your implementation, you will get full marks on the report submission requirement.**